Impacts of aspect ratio on task accuracy in parallel coordinates: Methods

 \subsection{Analysis methodology}

-\paragraph{\textbf{Response measures}} \textbf{Task A:} Accuracy was measured as a distance (the distance between the estimated and real correlation level or binary outcome (if the estimated correlation level was within 1 category of the real level). \textbf{Task B:} To account for error of visual estimation in the response, responses were considered correct if they were within 2 (0-50 scale) of the correct value.
+\paragraph{\textbf{Response measures}} \textbf{Task A:} Accuracy was measured as the distance between the estimated and real correlation level.
+For example, a true Fisher-z value of -1.5 with a response of -1 ('--' in \ref{fig_task_a_example}) produces an accuracy measure of 0.5 - i.e. the participant slightly underestimated the absolute magnitude of the strongly negative correlation.
+Similarly, for a true Fisher-z value of 0.5 with a response of 1 ('++' in \ref{fig_task_a_example}) produces an accuracy measure of 0.5 - i.e. the participant slightly overestimated the absolute magnitude of the weakly positive correlation.
+For the simple test of correct responses, we also convert this to a binary outcome (if the estimated correlation level was within 1 category of the real level). \textbf{Task B:} Responses were measured as a binary outcome (correct or incorrect).
+To account for error of visual estimation in the response, responses were considered correct if they were within 2 (0-50 scale) of the correct value.
+Note that a continuous error scale (rather than binary correct/incorrect) cannot be used here as the most likely source of error is tracing an incorrect line, and any resultant error will depend on the endpoint of that line (which may be at any point on the scale).

 \paragraph{\textbf{Statistical tests}} The experiments are repeated measures (within subject) designs, with non-normal response distributions.
 To determine how likely the difference between factors was due to random chance we use either a Skillings-Mack test \cite{Skillings1981-my,Chatfield2009-yp} (Task A, incomplete block design) or Friedman test (Task B).
 Skillings-Mack is required for Task A as the experiment was performed in two parts so data is missing for moderate or strong correlation levels (part 1 and 2 respectively).
 Note that a Skillings-Mack test is exactly equivalent to a Friedman test where there is no missing data in a balanced complete-block design \cite{Chatfield2009-yp}.